 A VDD is like a plugin for MVM Server, and it can communicate with outside programs via request API (DosRequestVDD for OS/2 programs).
-On the other side, from the VM point of view, the VDD emulates some BIOS services/Option ROM's, hardware devices of guest platform.
+On the other side, from the VM point of view, the VDD emulates some BIOS services/Option ROM's, a hardware devices of guest platform.
 It installs interrupt handlers, catches I/O ports or MMIO registers accesses from inside the guest OS.
 A VDD implements its services based on VDD helpers API, served by the MVM server.
-It exports helper API's for VDD's via MVDM.DLL.

 Originally, the MV(D)M were used to emulate a 8086 machine with BIOS and DOS/Win 3.1.
 But now it is a trend for many OS'es to have the kernel virtual machines, like kvm in Linux or VirtualPC in WinNT.
-Our MVM personality is our solution of the same kind, but it not so monolithic like qemu/kvm - it decomposed to several parts, in the best IBM solutions design traditions.
+Our MVM personality is our solution of the same kind, but it not so monolithic like qemu/kvm - it decomposed to several parts, in best IBM solutions design traditions.
 The VDD's are like plugins for MVM server, allowing to extend the MVM environment.
 They're loadable modules (DLL's).